BlinkTagInc/gtfs-accessibility-validator/README.md

 If you are using this as a node module as part of an application, you can include it in your project's `package.json` file.

 ## Quick Start

+There are three ways to use the Accessibility Validator: [the web-based version](https://validator.blinktag.com), as a command-line utility, or as part of a node.js app.

 ### Command-line example